Burnout Therapy for Women Professionals

 Do I need to quit my job to recover from burnout?

 Not necessarily.
 Therapy can help you evaluate your situation clearly and make decisions that are right for you, whether that involves changing jobs, changing how you work, or changing your relationship to work.
+Many people recover from burnout without leaving their careers.

 How long does it take to recover from burnout?